NZ fan who racially abused Jofra Archer banned for 2 years

-WELLINGTON, New Zealand (AP) — A New Zealand fan who racially abused England fast bowler Jofra Archer during a test match at Tauranga in November has been banned from domestic and international matches in New Zealand for two years.
+WELLINGTON, New Zealand (AP) — A New Zealand fan who racially abused England fast bowler Jofra Archer during a test match at Mount Maunganui in November has been banned from domestic and international matches in New Zealand for two years.

 New Zealand Cricket said the 28-year-old Auckland man admitted responsibility after being identified by a police investigation.